Buy Property in Marbella

 Marbella is Spain's most expensive property market outside Madrid and Barcelona.
 Villa prices in La Zagaleta or Nueva Andalucía can reach tens of millions of euros.
 Even so, relative bargains exist in areas such as San Pedro Alcántara or La Campana.
 The market is international and dominated by British, Middle Eastern and Scandinavian buyers.

-Property prices in Marbella
+Property prices when buying in Marbella

 Price levels in Marbella naturally vary depending on location, condition and views, but as a general guideline an apartment can be expected to cost 300,000-700,000 EUR, while a house typically falls in the range of 450,000-900,000 EUR.
 Villas with a pool and private plot start from 800,000 EUR and up to several million, depending on size and distance to the coast.

-How to buy property in Marbella
+How to buy property in Marbella — step by step

 The process of buying property in Marbella follows the same basic steps as the rest of Spain: you need an NIE tax number, a Spanish bank account and an independent lawyer to check the property before you sign anything at all.